top of page

 Understand and Overcome Chronic Suspicion

-If you're constantly asking yourself "why can't I trust people?", "Why am I so suspicious?", or notice you scan for hidden motives in others' actions, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why can't I trust people?", "Why am I so suspicious?", or noticing you scan for hidden motives in others' actions?

 Chronic suspicion doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 Chronic Suspicion